How to Fuel Your Body for Audition Day

 An audition day presents the perfect storm of food anxiety.
-The desire to look your thinnest and perform at your highest level can be a perplexing challenge.
+The desire to look your best and perform at your highest level can be a perplexing challenge.
 How do you fuel appropriately without feeling over-full?
-Stress also presents an unsettling hurdle: When your stomach's in knots, eating is often the last thing you want to do.
+Stress also presents an unsettling hurdle: When your stomach’s in knots, eating is often the last thing you want to do.
 Yet finding the right audition day diet will allow you to focus on the real challenges—like those 32 fouettés!

 The Week Before

 First things first: You will not be able to change the way you look before Saturday.
 “One of the biggest mistakes dancers make before an audition is trying some extreme eating shift in an attempt to lose weight at the last minute,” says Rebecca Dietzel, a nutrition consultant for Canada’s National Ballet School.
 Ultimately, drastically reducing portion sizes, skipping meals or cutting out entire food groups will leave your body ill-prepared for the challenging class ahead.
 Stick to the same amount of fuel you know you need on a regular basis.

 The Night Before